shenhong96/infrastructure/README.md

 Home-lab infrastructure repo to keep tracks of my existing infra state.
 This is a project that automates the deployment and configuration of various services using Ansible and Docker.
 The services include:

-Note: This repo is merely a git backup for codes that coming from gitlab instance that self-hosting in homelab.
+Note: This repo is merely a git backup for codes that coming from gitlab instance that self-hosted in homelab.

 ## Table of Contents